-This report does not reflect future changes in benefits, penalties, taxes, or administrative costs that may be required as a result of the Patient Protection and Affordable Care Act of 2010, related legislation, or regulations.
+This report does not reflect future changes in benefits, penalties or taxes, or administrative costs that may be required as a result of the Patient Protection and Affordable Care Act of 2010, related legislation, or regulations.
+The report does not explicitly reflect the temporary Transitional Reinsurance contribution or the eight-year temporary Patient-Centered Outcome Research Institute (PCORI) fees, as the expected impact of these items on the figures presented in this report is de minimis.